art-ch/coffee-junkie-remix/README.md

-A simple website inspired by "Coffee Junkie" HTML project, that is included in HTML/CSS course by John Smilga.
+A simple webpage inspired by "Coffee Junkie" HTML project, that is included in HTML/CSS course by John Smilga.

 Thanks, John Smilga, your courses are very helpful!